-We have audited the financial statements of Sunsuper Superannuation Fund for the year ended 30 June 2019 as set out on pages 5 to 50 attached.
+We have audited the financial statements of Sunsuper Superannuation Fund for the year ended 30 June 2020 as set out on pages 5 to 50 attached.

-In our opinion, the financial statements present fairly, in all material aspects, in accordance with Australian Accounting Standards the financial position of Sunsuper Superannuation Fund as at 30 June 2019 and the results of its operations, cash flows, changes in reserves and changes in members' benefits for the ended 30 June 2019.
+In our opinion, the financial statements present fairly, in all material respects, in accordance with Australian Accounting Standards the financial position of Sunsuper Superannuation Fund as at 30 June 2020 and the results of its operations, cash flows, changes in reserves and changes in members' benefits for the year ended 30 June 2020.

-Basis for opinion
+Basis for Opinion

 We conducted the audit in accordance with Australian Auditing Standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the RSE in accordance with the auditor independence requirements of the Accounting Professional and Ethical Standards Board APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the financial statements in Australia.
+We are independent of the entity in accordance with the auditor independence requirements of the Accounting Professional and Ethical Standards Board APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to our audit of the financial statements in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.